-Benefits are provided as shown in your Benefit Summary.
+Benefits are provided, as shown in your Benefit Summary.

-In-Network Benefit: When your Network Provider and Providence Health Plan determine you need hospitalization, arrangements will be made for you to be admitted to a Network Hospital.
+When your In-Network Provider and Providence Health Plan determine you need hospitalization, arrangements will be made for you to be admitted to an In-Network Hospital.

-Out-of-Network Benefit: You are responsible for making sure inpatient hospitalization services are Prior Authorized by us before receiving this care from an Out-of-Network Hospital.
+For Enrolled Out-of-Area Dependents: You are responsible for making sure inpatient hospitalization services are Prior Authorized by us before receiving this care from an Out-of-Network Hospital.

-Only Medically Necessary hospital services are covered.
+Only Medically Necessary Hospital Services are covered.
 Covered inpatient Services received in a Hospital are:

 - Acute (inpatient) care;

 - A semi-private room (unless a private room is Medically Necessary);

 - Coronary care and intensive care;

 - Isolation care; and

-- Hospital services and supplies necessary for treatment and furnished by the hospital, such as operating and recovery rooms, anesthesia, dressings, medications, whole blood and blood products, oxygen, X-ray, and laboratory Services during the period of inpatient hospitalization.
+- Hospital Services and supplies necessary for treatment and furnished by the Hospital, such as use of the operating and recovery rooms, anesthesia, dressings, medications, whole blood and blood products, oxygen, X-ray, and laboratory Services during the period of inpatient hospitalization.
 (Personal items such as guest meals, slippers, etc., are not covered.)